-In their AGYA project ‘Language, Identity and Cultural Exchange: Early Arabic Studies in Europe and the Middle East’ Academy AGYA members Kirill Dmitriev and Bilal Orfali revisited the foundations of Arabic Studies in Europe and the Middle East through investigating yet unstudied archival material at universities and research institutions in Scotland, Italy, Germany, Russia and Lebanon.
-The project’s findings will help contextualize the history of this academic field in the broader perspective of cultural exchange between Europe and the Arab world.
+The second publication is a volume on the history of Arabic Studies in the Arab world, which is largely based on yet unstudied archival material in Lebanon.
+The findings will contribute to contextualize the history of this academic field in the broader perspective of cultural exchange between Europe and the Arab world.

 Pictures by AGYA